PhilippCh/HomeAutomations/README.md

-﻿# HomeAssistant.Automations
+﻿# Home Automations

-These are the Home Assistant automations for Pupslab.de
+These are the Home Assistant automations for pupslab.de

 ## Configuration
 Global config is placed in `appsettings.json`.